nelsonic/github-scraper/README.md

 # ⚠️  Disclaimer / Warning!

-This repository/project is intended for ***Educational Purposes*** **ONLY**.
+This repository/project is intended for
+***Educational Purposes*** **ONLY**. <br />
-It is not intended to be used for any purpose other than *learning*, so please do not use it for any other reason than to learn _about_ DOM scraping!!
+The project and corresponding NPM module should not be used for any purpose other than *learning*.
+Please do not use it for any other reason than to learn _about_ DOM parsing and _definitely_ don't _depend_ on it for anything important!

-Please do not open issues complaining that the code is "Not Working" ... <br />
+The nature of DOM parsing is that when the HTML/UI changes, the parser will inevitably fail ...
-GitHub have every right to change their UI as they see fit. <br />
+GitHub have every right to change/improve their UI as they see fit.
-When they do change their UI the scraper will _inevitably_ "_break_"! <br />
+When they do change their UI the scraper will _inevitably_ "_break_"!
+We have Travis-CI tests precisely to _check_ that parsers for the various pages are working.
+You can run the tests locally too, see "Run The Tests" section below.

 ## Why?